hjbhu6/yvertx/core_manual_yeti.md

 ## Deploying Worker Verticles

-The `vertx.deployVerticle` method deploys standard (non worker) verticles.
+The `yvertx.deployVerticle` method deploys standard (non worker) verticles.
-If you want to deploy worker verticles use the `vertx.deployWorkerVerticle` function.
-This function takes the same parameters as `vertx.deployVerticle` with the same meanings.
+If you want to deploy worker verticles use the `yvertx.deployWorkerVerticle` function.
+This function takes the same parameters as `yvertx.deployVerticle` with the same meanings.

 ## Undeploying a Verticle

 Any verticles that you deploy programmatically from within a verticle, and all of their children are automatically undeployed when the parent verticle is undeployed, so in most cases you will not need to undeploy a verticle manually, however if you do want to do this, it can be done by calling the function `vertx.undeployVerticle` passing in the deployment id that was returned from the call to `vertx.deployVerticle`

-    var deploymentID = vertx.deployVerticle('my_verticle.js');
+    var deploymentID = vertx.deployVerticle 'my_verticle.js' emptyJS 1 \();

-    vertx.undeployVerticle(deploymentID);
+    yvertx.undeployVerticle deploymentID ;

 # The Event Bus

 The event bus is the nervous system of vert.x.

 It allows verticles to communicate with each other irrespective of what language they are written in, and whether they're in the same vert.x instance, or in a different vert.x instance.
 It even allows client side JavaScript running in a browser to communicate on the same event bus.
 (More on that later).

 It creates a distributed polyglot overlay network spanning multiple server nodes and multiple browsers.

 The event bus API is incredibly simple.
 It basically involves registering handlers, unregistering handlers and sending messages.

 First some theory: